b. 1946

 Photo: Darren O’Brien/Guzelia

-Anthony McCall is widely recognized for his ‘solid-light’ installations, hybrid works between sculpture, drawing, and cinema in which projected beams of light inscribe three-dimensional forms into smoke-filled interiors.
+Anthony McCall is widely recognized for his ‘solid-light’ installations, hybrid works between sculpture, drawing, and cinema in which beams of light that inscribe three-dimensional forms into haze-filled interiors are projected into space.

 Anthony McCall currently lives and works in New York.